 Why Omega 3s and Vitamin D?

-Omega 3s can actually promote neurogenesis (the formation of new nerve and brain cells) and have an effect in the body and brain.
+Omega 3s can actually promote neurogenesis (the formation of new nerve and brain cells) and have an anti-inflammatory effect in the body and brain.
 DHA and EPA specifically help the brain.
 You might want to read my article on DHA for the Brain for more information about Omega 3s.

 Having enough Vitamin D in our bodies prevents a lot of illnesses.
 It is even related to cancer prevention.
 You might want to read my article: Side Effects of Low Vitamin D for more information.
 The recommended dose is 1,000 IUs per 25 pounds of body weight.